Jefferson in Coos County, New Hampshire — The American Northeast (New England)

 Erected 1985 by New Hampshire Division of Historical Resources.
 (Marker Number 152.)

 Location.
 44° 21.616′ N, 71° 29.285′ W. Marker is in Jefferson, New Hampshire, in Coos County.
-Marker is on Owl's Head Highway (New Hampshire Route 115) 0.8 miles west of Meadows Road (New Hampshire Route 115A), on the right when traveling east.
-Touch for map.
+Marker is on Owl's Head Highway (New Hampshire Route 115) 0.8 miles west of Meadows Road (New Hampshire Touch for map.
 Marker is in this post office area: Jefferson NH 03583, United States of America.
+Touch for directions.

 More about this marker.
 Marker is located at the edge of the trailhead parking lot for Owl's Head trail.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 2, 2014, by Kevin Craft of Bedford, Quebec.
-This page has been viewed 345 times since then and 27 times this year.
+It was originally submitted on October 2, 2014, by Kevin Craft of Bedford, Quebec.
+This page has been viewed 395 times since then and 8 times this year.
 Photos: 1, 2. submitted on October 2, 2014, by Kevin Craft of Bedford, Quebec. • Andrew Ruppenstein was the editor who published this page.